This document provides an overview of the architecture diagrams of the server-sided ECS.

 Component Hierarchy

-diagram illustrates the various components used in the game, including general, specific, player-specific, monster-specific, and missile-specific components.
+The Component Hierarchy diagram illustrates the various components used in the game, including general, specific, player-specific, monster-specific, and missile-specific components.
 Each component defines attributes and behaviors for different entities in the game.

 Key Components: